 Though these speakers sound pretty great out of the box, they do not include a tweeter, so you may want to hook them up to an amp or another pair of speakers in order to boost the stereo image.
 Additionally, the one year warranty is on the lower end, compared to our top picks.
 The best outdoor Bluetooth speakers are another great choice.

 #4 Kenwood 6.5″ 2-Way Marine Speakers – Best SoundingWHY WE LIKE IT: These sound great, with or without an amp, creating a natural bass response and crispy mids and highs, thanks to a 1” balanced dome tweeter and a water-resistant woofer.
 These are fantastic speakers if you just want good sound right out of the box.

 Though these boat speakers were easy to install, they did not come with all of the wiring necessary, despite coming with screws.
 Additionally, the price is on the higher end, considering these are just speakers and do not come with a stereo receiver of any kind.
+Despite these downsides, this speaker will still provide high quality audio.
 The best wireless speakers also work well on boats.